pouria-faraji/Electronic-Components-Classification/README.md

-# Molo17
+# Electronic Components Image Classifier
-This is a private repository for an Electronic Components Detector application.
+This is a public repository for an Electronic Components Detector application.

 It's an Android application developed in Kotlin in collaboration with Tensroflow Lite.
 The application tries to detect electronic components in real-time.
 The 6 components are Capacitor, Diode, Resistor, Inductor, Transformer, and IC.
 The applciation also shows the confidence of the detection, in other words, the probability of the detected components.